 Why use a Multi-Tenant model instead of a Mono-Tenant modelThere are a lot of benefits using a Multi-Tenant model instead of a Mono-Tenant model.
 For example:

-Maintenance and Update: Using the Multi-Tenant model requires only to update the base software.
+- Maintenance and Update: Using the Multi-Tenant model requires only to update the base software.
 All customers automatically have the last version.

 - Cost: You have to maintain only one instance of the application that requires less infrastructure instead of multiple, one for each customer.
 You can also do a better economy of scale.

-Scaling: It is simpler to scale up and down based on the traffic of your application.
+- Scaling: It is simpler to scale up and down based on the traffic of your application.

 How to migrate to Multi-Tenant ModelBefore you can start editing your application code, you want to ensure you can make changes without breaking your functionalities.Therefore, we strongly recommend you to have and maintain an automatic test suite.
 Automated tests help you to change the application model more easily and securely.The first step you should consider to migrate to a Multi-Tenant model is to re-engineer the data model of your application.
 Start from analyzing that.
 After that, you can start to change the data model and the related code of your application.
 Remember that every resource should have a reference to the customer to permit you to retrieve the correct information.
 Create a model for store the customer info and then link all the resources to that model.
 To prevent a customer from retrieving data from another customer, you can store the customer id into the authentication token, to filter the customer data inside your APIs in a secure way.
 During the data model re-engineering, think that the cardinality of your data could grow a lot making your queries very slow.
 To prevent this, you can organize your data using table partition and column indexing.
 Another trick is to use a cache database for data that is requested intensively.
 For example, you can use a Key-Value database or a NoSQL database.As we already mentioned in our previous post, If you have a monolith application, during the code rewriting, begin to break it into microservices, this helps you to maintain and scale without considerable effort.
 When approaching this, consider starting from dividing Backend application from Frontend application.
 After that, you can convert your monolith application functionality into microservices going to separate and convert them one at a time until you have been all the features migrated.One of the most important things about Multi-tenant transformation is to keep in mind that, to be able to scale seamlessly, your application layer should definitely be Stateless.
 But this will be covered in depth by our next blog post about this topic.Stay tuned!